wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-mapreduce-scalding.md

 ## Prerequisites

 - **An Azure subscription**.
 See [Get Azure trial](/pricing/1rmb-trial/).
-* **A Windows or Linux based Hadoop on HDInsight cluster**.
-See [Provision Linux-based Hadoop on HDInsight](hdinsight-hadoop-provision-linux-clusters) or [Provision Windows-based Hadoop on HDInsight](hdinsight-provision-clusters) for more information.
+* **A Windows<!-- deleted by customization or Linux --> based Hadoop on HDInsight cluster**.
+See<!-- deleted by customization [Provision Linux-based Hadoop on HDInsight](/documentation/articles/hdinsight-provision-clusters) or --> [Provision Windows-based Hadoop on HDInsight](/documentation/articles/hdinsight-provision-clusters) for more information.

 * **[Maven](http://maven.apache.org/)**